ZehMatt/7dtd-WalkerSim2/Docs/configuring/configuration/grouping.md

   - How group specifications influence movement processors.
   - The role of `SpeedScale` in controlling simulation movement speed.
   - The role of `PostSpawnBehavior` in defining post-spawn actions.
+  - The role of `PostSpawnWanderSpeed` specifies the movement speed that the spawned agents will use.
   - Updated processor types and attributes as per the latest schema.
   - Configuration examples aligned with the schema.